 Our lab studies the mechanism of protein function at the atomic resolution level utilizing X-ray crystallography and biochemical approaches.
 The main focus is recombination mediator proteins (RMPs), which are essential for genome stability and DNA repair in all organisms.

-- The loop-less tmCdc34 E2 mutant defectie in polyubiquitination in vitro and in vivo supports yeast growth in a manner dependent on Ubp14 and Cka2.
+- Erratum to: The loop-less tmCdc34 E2 mutant defective polyubiquitination in vitro and in vivo supports yeast growth in a manner dependent on Ubp14 and Cka2.

 Lass A, Cocklin R, Scaglione KM, Skowyra M, Korolev S, Goebl M, Skowyra D. Cell Div.
 (2016) 11:13.